tunaphish/blog/content/notes/curate-your-input-streams-carefully.md

 "organic" exposure to other subjects I am unfamilliar with constant appeals to pathos over logos. contrast with communities that I generally interact or used to interact with. like reddit, blind or other dev communities. creative barrier to entry that is high enough that it filters out a lot of low effort content yet is low enough that people that generally wouldn't generate content for a community like youtube still participate. would say it exists in a space between youtube and instagram.  not a huge fan of instagram stories in general. because of how low low low effort they are and the vapidness of what they communicate. but I think they're good for conversation hooks. letting people ask me about my cute doggo and such.
+Tiktok is king of using filmmaking and aesthetics to convey tone and atmosphere.

 ## Reddit
 why reddit is oftentimes pretty shitty and I've blocked it on every single